kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 TNC|*Threaded Neill–Concelman*.
 A small threaded coaxial connector used on the **desktop RFID aerial**.
 Fiddly relative of the *Bayonet Neill–Concelman* connector usually found on laboratory test equipment and some professional video equipment.
 Contrast with **RP-TNC** ![Spotters' guide to TNC connectors](./images/TNC_RP_TNC.jpg "Spotters' guide to TNC connectors - TNC on the bottom")
 Trigger|Something that causes CrossMgrVideo to record a snippet of video in its database.
 Triggers may come from **CrossMgr** over **TCP/IP**, manually from the mouse or keyboard, or via a **USB** device.
 Trigger-O-Matic|A hardware device that generates **HID** joystick button events that trigger CrossMgrVideo.
 This provides a nice big physical button that can be pressed quickly regardless of what the computer is displaying at the time, and an interface for a tape-switch or optical beam-break device.  ![Trigger-O-Matic and IR beam-break](./images/trigger_o_matic.jpg "Trigger-O-Matic and IR beam-break")
 UCI|*Union Cycliste Internationale*.
-Boring governing body who delight in banning things, and have a strange obsession with socks.
+Boring governing body who delight in banning things from professional cycling, and have a strange obsession with socks.
 USB|*Universal Serial Bus*.
 A standard system for connecting computing equipment that is frequently used to provide power to small electronic devices.  ![USB connectors](./images/usb_connectors.webp "Spotters' guide to USB connectors")
 USB-A|The large, flat USB connector typically used on desktop computers and 'wall-wart' power supplies.
 USB-B|The large square USB connector usually found on printers and scanners.
 The Trigger-O-Matic, Race Clock and Sprint Timer Unit have USB-B connectors in the interests of durability.